Build a Predator-Proof Chicken Coop: A Complete Guide

 Opt for two-step locking mechanisms that require more complex actions to open, like a carabiner clip paired with a slide bolt or a spring-loaded latch that needs to be pressed and turned.
 Padlocks are also a great option.
 Check every potential entry point and secure it with hardware that a clever animal can't easily manipulate.
 You can find a variety of secure coop accessories to help fortify your flock's home.

-Lay a Secure Floor
+How to Lay a Predator-Proof Floor

 Many predators, like weasels, foxes, and raccoons, are expert diggers.
 If your coop sits directly on the ground, they can easily tunnel underneath the walls to get inside.
 The best way to stop this is to create an underground barrier.